 In our years of experience, we have seen acceptance, rejection, and counter-offers.
 Don’t get discouraged, as it can normally take a few weeks before both parties agree on a sale price and conditions.

 A pre-purchase survey can take about 1 to 2 weeks and is provided and paid for by the buyer.
 It is a detailed inspection of the vessel’s structure, mechanical, electrical, operating condition, and performance.
 A detailed report is prepared and includes an equipment list and detailed list of deficiencies, market value, and an estimate of maintenance costs for the coming years.

-Now it is time for you “The Buyer” to test run the yacht for a few hours at owners expense.
-It’s a good way to check the engine performance at maximum speed.
-It’s also good to check for noises and unusual sounds, crew steps, yacht swings, and if available try all toys and accessories.
+Now it is time for you, “The Buyer,” to test run the yacht for a few hours at the owner’s expense.
+It is a good way to check the engine performance at maximum speed.
+It is also good to check for noises, unusual sounds, crew steps, yacht swings, and if available, try all toys and accessories.

-Crew cost varies; will you need a captain, a mate, and crew on either a seasonal or day-to-day basis, and don’t forget about a cleaning crew.
+Crew cost varies; you may need a captain, a mate, and crew on either a seasonal or day-to-day basis, and don’t forget about a cleaning crew.
 Everyone who buys a yacht has different needs.
-We can help you with referrals, compatibility, and in locating a crew agency.
-Here in South Florida we can help you find the right crew for your needs.
-A good crew means a well maintained yacht.
+We can help you with referrals, compatibility, and locating a crew agency.
+Here in South Florida, we can help you find the right crew for your needs.
+A good crew means a well-maintained yacht.

 See our Yachts for Sale to see our current fleet of charters we have from owners just like you.
 Happy Buying!